Biden picks Kamala Harris as running mate, first Black woman

 WILMINGTON, Del.
-(AP) — Joe Biden named California Sen. Kamala Harris as his running mate, making history by selecting the first Black woman to compete on a major party’s presidential ticket and acknowledging the vital role Black voters will play in his bid to defeat President Donald Trump.
+(AP) — Joe Biden named California Sen. Kamala Harris as his running mate on Tuesday, making history by selecting the first Black woman to compete on a major party’s presidential ticket and acknowledging the vital role Black voters will play in his bid to defeat President Donald Trump.

 She will appear with Biden for the first time as his running mate at an event Wednesday near his home in Wilmington, Delaware.

-In announcing the pick Tuesday, Biden called Harris a “fearless fighter for the little guy, and one of the country’s finest public servants.”
+In announcing the pick, Biden called Harris a “fearless fighter for the little guy, and one of the country’s finest public servants.”
 She said Biden would “unify the American people” and “build an America that lives up to our ideals.”

 Harris joins Biden at a moment of unprecedented national crisis.
 The coronavirus pandemic has claimed the lives of more than 160,000 people in the U.S., far more than the toll experienced in other countries.
 Business closures and disruptions resulting from the pandemic have caused severe economic problems.
 Unrest, meanwhile, has emerged across the country as Americans protest racism and police brutality.